Notices of Funding Availability

 Community Land Trusts - Single Family Homeownership NOFA

 The Baltimore City Department of Housing & Community Development (DHCD) has issued a Notice of Funding Availability for Community Land Trusts – Single Family Homeownership.
+The City is seeking to promote equitable community development by directing funds to communities suffering from long-term and historical disinvestment.
+This NOFA’s projects support DHCD’s community development goals of meeting the demand for affordable housing and integrating land trust homes as part of a broader mixed-income housing strategy.

 The submission deadline is October 23, 2020.
 The overall schedule is as follows: